 I have been overweight all my life.
 I love food, but I also love clothes and want to feel confident in what I wear and how I look.
 I am now starting to understand that balance is key, so I have transformed my life accordingly.

-What is the best pearl of wisdom you could share with someone who is overweight and wants to get fit?
+What advice would you give someone who is overweight and wants to get fit?

 Takes ‘before’ pictures and measurements because your bathroom scales won’t always show the progress you are making.
-Then take progress pictures and updates measurements every 2–4 weeks.
+Then take progress pictures and updated measurements every 2–4 weeks.

 People are so quick to just step on the scales and if that number isn’t dropping they don’t think their bodies are changing, but they are, which is why taking pictures and measurements is so important.